openwpm/OpenWPM/README.md

 instance (without any instrumentation)
 * `python -m test.manual_test` rebuilds the current extension directory and launch a Firefox instance with it.
+* `python automation/SocketIOServer.py` starts the socket.io server in
+  standalone mode (start before manual_test above to debug the communication between the extension and the backend).
 * `python -m test.manual_test --selenium` launches a Firefox Selenium instance after automatically rebuilding `openwpm.xpi`.
 The script then drops into an `ipython` shell where the webdriver instance is available